T Cell Therapy for Lymphoma

 The trial information does not specify if you need to stop taking your current medications.
 However, you cannot have received T-cell depleting antibodies within 28 days before the trial.

-What makes the treatment with Donor-Derived EBV-Specific T Cells unique for lymphoma?
+What evidence suggests that Donor-Derived EBV-Specific T Cells might be an effective treatment for lymphoma?

 This trial is for a young adult with systemic EBV-positive lymphoma of childhood, who has undergone allogeneic stem cell transplantation.
 Specific eligibility criteria are not provided.